lavanet/lava-sdk/README.md

     <img src="./.github/logo.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Lava SDK</h3>
+  <h3 align="center">Lava Access SDK</h3>

   <p align="center">
-    A decentralized access library enabling developers and end users to directly access blockchain data using the lava protocol.
+    JavaScript/TypeScript SDK reference implementation designed for developers looking for access through the Lava Network.
+It can be added to your app/dapp and run in browsers to provide multi-chain peer-to-peer access to blockchain APIs.
     <br />
     <br />
     <a href="https://github.com/lavanet/lava-sdk/issues"><strong>Issue tracking</strong></a>